 Deciding which recording software to use can be overwhelming at first.
 In this article we will analyze which DAW is best for you, depending on your preferences.

-To make things a little bit easier we have reduced the list of DAWs to 6: Pro Tools, Cubase, Logic Pro, Ableton Live, Reason and FL Studio.
-First of all, your OS will determine if you can use Logic or not, if you are on PC you can forget about using it, 5 left (read more about Mac vs PC for music production here).
+To make things a little bit easier we have reduced the list of DAWs to 6: Pro Tools, Cubase, Logic Pro, Ableton Live, Reason, and FL Studio.
+First of all, your OS will determine if you can use Logic or not.
+So if you are using a PC you can forget about using it, however, there are still 5 great options left (read more about Mac vs PC for music production here).

 To make a good decision you should ask yourself 4 questions.
 What type of projects will you work on?
 Where will you work?
 How do you like to work?
 Are you planning on using external plugins?